pcanwar/CleanSystem/README.md

  ## Interduction
 I am doing this for fun.
-(DevOps) a cleaner app to clean and optimize sys.
+(DevOps) to clean and optimize sys.

 I haven't tried it on Windows